-Elder Law Course Code LAWF 3150 Section Number 01 Instructor Kelly Melnyk Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Thursday at 5:30 to 8:2 0 p.m. . meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method 10% participation in two role playing exercises (5% each) 20% participation in class 10% statement of issues for research paper or podcast 10% annotated bibliography and list of cases and legislation for research paper or podcast 50% research paper (5,000 to 6,000 words) or podcast (20 to 30 minutes) Materials are provided through N Moodle Calendar Description Students will engage with legal issues likely to arise when working with an aging client.
+Elder Law Course Code LAWF 3150 Section Number 01 Instructor Kelly Melnyk Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Thursday at 5:3 0 to 8:2 20 p.m. meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method 10% participation in two role playing exercises (5% each) 20% participation in class 10% statement of issues for research paper or podcast 10% annotated bibliography and list of cases and legislation for research paper or podcast 50% research paper (5,000 to 6,000 words) or podcast (20 to 30 minutes) Materials are provided through Moodle Calendar Description Students will engage with legal issues likely to arise when working with an aging client.
 Students will learn about legal issues surrounding representing aging clients including doctrines of equity including undue influence, unconscionability, and care agreements, aging clients in the litigation process, use of medical experts in both litigation and planning, predatory marriages, supported decision-making, exploitation and elder abuse, and medical assistance in dying.
-Other Information Throughout the course with the law through e estudents will have an oxperiential learning exemential satisfies the writing requisions. rcises.
+Other Information Throughout the with the law thr ough e estudents will have an oxperiential learning exernations the writing requisions. rcises.

+Employment Law

-Employment Law Course Code LAWF 3850 Section Number 01 Instructor Ted Murray Course is open to 2L or 3L or 3L Course is an elective Semester fall Credits 3 Days and Times Wednesday at 6:00 to 8:50 p.m. meets perspectiv · ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ng requirement no Assessment Method 40% two writing assignments (20% each) 60% final exam The final grade may be reduced at the instructor's discretion if a student fails to meet re easonable expectations f for class participation.
-Materials Moodle or otherwise onl Calendar Description Students examine the law governing non-unionized workplaces in Canada.
+Course Code Section Number 01

+Instructor Ted Murray

+Course is open to 2L or 3L Course is an elective

+Semester Credits 3

+Days and Times Wednesday at 6:00 to

+meets perspectiv · • ng requirement no

+Assessment Method 40% two writing assignments (20% each) 60% final exam The final grade may be reduced at the instructor's discretion if a student fails to meet reasonable expectations for class participation.

+Materials are provided through Moodle or otherwise online

+Calendar Description Students examine the law governing non-unionized workplaces in Canada.
 Topics include constitutional jurisdiction; defining the employment relationship and employer/employee status; the employment contract; implied rights and obligations; termination; reasonable notice of dismissal; constructive dismissal; cause for summary dismissal; human rights; and employment standards legislation.

-Other Information describe and apply including appropria employment law di recall and apply the jurisprudence and a course; be familiar with the contract; explain and evaluat employment law; a e most important statuto administrative preceden e content of a typical exe te practice and procedur ory provisions, ts covered in the ecutive employment
+Other Information By the end of the course, students should be able to: describe and apply the main legal principles of employment law, including appropriate forum(s) in which to adjudicate employment law disputes; recall and apply the most important statutory provisions, jurisprudence and administrative precedents covered in the course; be familiar with the content of a typical executive employment contract; explain and evaluate practice and procedure relevant to employment law; and critically assess the effectiveness of our current employment law regime.